Get Involved

 On Stage

 Every show is unique and needs its own special cast to make each performance what God intended it to be.
 At SGT, we believe there is no such thing as a small role.
 Each and every cast member adds value that is hard to describe.
 If you express your creativity by becoming someone new and thrive in fast-paced environments then we need you on stage!
+Check out our SGT Auditions facebook page for audition packets.

 Operations